Cognigy/Documentation/docs/en/docs/ai/resources/manage/localization.md

   <img class="image-center" src="{{config.site_url}}ai/resources/images/8c88b22-localization-inflows-compare.jpg" width="100%" />
 </figure>

-???+ success "Switch Locale during a conversation"
+!!! tip "Switch Locale during a conversation"
     It is possible to change the locale of a flow during a conversation by using the [Switch Locale]({{config.site_url}}ai/flow-nodes/logic/switch-locale/) node.

 ### Adding a Locale to a Node